 Industrial gloves may be made of the same materials as cleanroom gloves, yet they may never pass certification.
 For this reason, if you work, for example, in a factory, this does not mean you should choose a cleanroom glove over an industrial one.

-Moreover, for better grip and reduced fatigue, industrial gloves are composed of thick materials with rough patterns in the palm.
+Moreover, industrial gloves are composed of thick materials with irregular patterns in the palm for better grip and reduced fatigue.

-So, when you’re working in an environment where your hands are subjected to grease, oil, and other slippery substances, the textured grip can allow you to do your job faster and with less muscle fatigue at the end of the day.
+So, when you’re working in an environment where your hands are subjected to grease, oil, and other slippery substances, the textured grip can allow you to do your job faster and with less muscle fatigue.

-What are the guidelines to choose the right glove?
+What are the guidelines for choosing the right glove?

 Here are some tips for choosing industrial or cleanroom gloves…keep reading!